trentm/node-bunyan/README.md

 ## src

-The **call source file, line and function** (if not at the global level) can be added to log records by using the `src: true` config option:
+The **source file, line and function of the log call site** can be added to log records by using the `src: true` config option:

     var log = new Logger({src: true, ...});